elsiehupp/wikiteam/README.md

-# `wikiteam3`
+# MediaWiki Scraper

 ***We archive wikis, from Wikipedia to the tiniest wikis***

-`wikiteam3` is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.
+MediaWiki Scraper is an ongoing project to port the legacy [`wikiteam`](https://github.com/WikiTeam/wikiteam) toolset to Python 3 and PyPI to make it more accessible for today's archivers.

 Most of the focus has been on the core `dumpgenerator` tool, but Python 3 versions of the other `wikiteam` tools may be added over time.

-## `wikiteam3` Toolset
+## MediaWiki Scraper Toolset

-`wikiteam3` is a set of tools for archiving wikis.
+MediaWiki Scraper is a set of tools for archiving wikis.
 The tools work on MediaWiki wikis, but the team hopes to expand to other wiki engines.
 As of 2020, WikiTeam has preserved more than [250,000 wikis](https://github.com/WikiTeam/wikiteam/wiki/Available-Backups), several wikifarms, regular Wikipedia dumps and [34 TB of Wikimedia Commons images](https://archive.org/details/wikimediacommons).

-The main general-purpose module of `wikiteam3` is `dumpgenerator`, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.
+The main general-purpose module of MediaWiki Scraper is `dumpgenerator`, which can download XML dumps of MediaWiki sites that can then be parsed or redeployed elsewhere.

 ## Python Environment

-`wikiteam3` requires [Python 3.8](https://www.python.org/downloads/release/python-380/) or later (less than 4.0), but you may be able to get it run with earlier versions of Python 3.
+MediaWiki Scraper requires [Python 3.8](https://www.python.org/downloads/release/python-380/) or later (less than 4.0), but you may be able to get it run with earlier versions of Python 3.
 On recent versions of Linux and macOS Python 3.8 should come preinstalled, but on Windows you will need to install it from [python.org](https://www.python.org/downloads/release/python-380/).

-`wikiteam3` has been tested on Linux, macOS, Windows and Android.
+MediaWiki Scraper has been tested on Linux, macOS, Windows and Android.
 If you are connecting to Linux or macOS via `ssh`, you can continue using the `bash` or `zsh` command prompt in the same terminal, but if you are starting in a desktop environment and don't already have a preferred Terminal environment you can try one of the following.

-> **NOTE:** You may need to update and pre-install dependencies in order for `wikiteam3` to work properly.
+> **NOTE:** You may need to update and pre-install dependencies in order for MediaWiki Scraper to work properly.
 Shell commands for these dependencies appear below each item in the list.
-(Also note that while installing and running `wikiteam3` itself should not require administrative priviliges, installing dependencies usually will.)
+(Also note that while installing and running MediaWiki Scraper itself should not require administrative priviliges, installing dependencies usually will.)

 * On desktop Linux you can use the default terminal application such as [Konsole](https://konsole.kde.org/) or [GNOME Terminal](https://help.gnome.org/users/gnome-terminal/stable/).

   <details>
   <summary>Linux Dependencies</summary>

-  While most Linux distributions will have Python 3 preinstalled, if you are cloning `wikiteam3` rather than downloading it directly you may need to install `git`.
+  While most Linux distributions will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly you may need to install `git`.

   On Debian, Ubuntu, and the like: